lorisleiva/laravel-deployer/docs/basic-configurations.md

     // Can be useful to distinguish a production server and a staging server.
     ->stage('prod')

     // The deploy path.
-Where you code is.
+Where the code resides in your host.
     ->set('deploy_path', '/var/www/html/your.hostname.com')

     // (Optional) Who should Deployer connect as during deployment.